 - In a rematch of the classic 1982 Final, in which a fellow named Michael Jordan hit a game winning baseline jumper, North Carolina (#11) again beat Georgetown (#6)

-The Green Elite 8 has a strong ACC feel–5 of the 8 schools hail from that conference, and Maryland only recently left to join the Big Ten.
+The Green Elite 8 has a strong ACC feel — five of the eight schools hail from that conference, and Maryland only recently left to join the Big Ten.
 The match ups are: #1 Maryland vs. old rival (and very green) Duke (#9), ACC foes Virginia (#4) against Notre Dame (#5), Iowa State (#2) vs. Kentucky (#10) and North Carolina (#11) against #3 Louisville.
 The remaining rounds will be played out over the next few days so a green March Mania champion will be crowned before the basketball champ is determined.

 Saveonenergy.com’s March Mania bracket.
 The online energy marketplace reseeded the Sweet 16 schools from the actual NCAA Tournament on the basis of a series of metrics measuring the universities’ sustainability/greenness.
 Then the schools “play” each other, graded on additional green metrics.